A statistical method for crack pre-detection in 3D concrete images: Crack detection as a change-point problem

 To test $H_0(\theta)$ versus $H_1(\theta)$, for $p \geq 1$, employ the change-in-mean CUSUM statistic:

 The null hypothesis $H_0(\theta)$ is rejected when the test statistic $T(\theta)$ exceeds a pre-specified critical value denoted as $y(\theta, \alpha)$, with $\alpha$ representing the predetermined significance level.
 Alternatively, if the $p$-value $p(\theta)$ associated with the statistic $T(\theta)$ is available, the null hypothesis $H_0(\theta)$ is rejected when $p(\theta) \leq c(\theta,\alpha)$.
-In order to find the $p$-value, knowing the null distribution, i.e. the distribution of $T_\theta)$ provided $H_0$ holds true is required.
+In order to find the $p$-value, knowing the null distribution, i.e. the distribution of $T(\theta)$ given $H_0$ holds is required.
 However, in the absence of knowledge about the distribution, determining the $p$-values becomes challenging.
-To address this issue in practical applications, the empirical null distribution for $T(\theta)|H_0$ can be utilized.
+To address this issue in practical applications, the empirical null distribution for $T(\theta)|H_0$ can be used.

-To identify regions containing cracks, a comprehensive approach involves examining all scanning windows, and multiple hypotheses testing is applied.
-The goal is to test all null hypotheses $H_0(\theta), \theta \in \Theta$, simultaneously.
+To identify regions containing cracks, one needs to test all null hypotheses $H_0(\theta), \theta \in \Theta$, simultaneously.
 Analogous to single hypothesis testing, where controlling Type-I error and Type-II error at a certain level $\alpha$ are crucial, in the context of multiple testing, there are two types of errors known as family-wise error (FWER) and false discovery rate (FDR).
-Assuming $|\Theta| = N$ is the total number of hypotheses, let $V$ or $S$ represent the total number of falsely or correctly rejected null hypotheses.
-The errors FWER and FDR are defined as follows:
+Assuming $|\Theta| = M$ is the total number of hypotheses, let $FP$ or $TP$ represent the total number of falsely or correctly rejected null hypotheses.
+FWER and FDR are defined as follows: